-, 11 5 , 5 1 1 1 and general rules of conduct on which all activities carried out by Eni must be based in order to guarantee the achievement of the company's objectives, taking into account risks and opportunities.
+- Policies, approved by the Board of Directors, are mandatory documents that define the principles and general rules of conduct on which all activities carried out by Eni must be based in order to guarantee the achievement of the company's objectives, taking into account risks and opportunities.
 Policies cut across processes and each focuses on a key element of Company management.
-Eni Policies apply to Eni SpA and, subject to an adoption process all Eni subsidiaries; Management System Guidelines Management System Guidelines (MSG) define the guidelines common to all Eni units and may regard either processes or compliance/governance (the latter usually approved by the Board of Directors).
-The individual MSGs issued by Eni SpA apply to subsidiaries, which take steps to ensure their adoption to their organisation, except in cases where there is a need for an exemption127.
-Subsidiaries listed on regulated markets are guaranteed operational independence, which has already been granted by the Board of Directors; Procedures Procedures define the operational methods to be implemented in executing the activities of the individual companies or functional areas; Operating Instructions Operating Instructions are an additional level of detail for representing the operating procedures for a specific function, organisational unit or professional area.
+Eni Policies apply to Eni SpA and, subject to an adoption process all Eni subsidiaries; - Management System Guidelines (MSG) define the guidelines common to all Eni units and may regard either processes or compliance/governance (the latter usually approved by the Board of Directors).
+The individual MSGs issued by Eni SpA apply to subsidiaries, which take steps to ensure their adoption to their organisation, except in cases where there is a need for an exemption177.
+Subsidiaries listed on regulated markets are guaranteed operational independence, which has already been granted by the Board of Directors; - Procedures define the operational methods to be implemented in executing the activities of the individual companies or functional areas; - Operating Instructions are an additional level of detail for representing the operating procedures for a specific function, organisational unit or professional area.

 The regulatory instruments are published on the corporate intranet and, in some cases, on the Company's website.
 The Policies and MSGs have been disseminated to the subsidiaries, including listed subsidiaries, for the subsequent phases for which they are responsible, in particular formal adoption and adjustment of their existing regulatory systems.

-(177) Exemptions are allowed only in exceptional circumstances.
+[177] Exemptions are allowed only in exceptional circumstances.
 There are no exemptions allowed for MSGs in compliance areas.
 At its meeting of March 15, 2018, the Board of Directors approved, having obtained the favourable opinion of the Control and Risk Committee, an extension of the scope of application of the Eni Regulatory System to also include Italian companies controlled in accordance with the provisions of the Civil Code but which are not classified in the financial statements as subsidiaries, unless that is ruled out by the provisions of by-laws or agreements with third-party shareholders that regard the regulatory system or other specific issues.